 If you want to study in Japan, the GaijinPot Student Placement Program is the best way to do so!
 Our student coordinators will guide you through every step of the way and make sure your transition to student life in Japan is a smooth one.

-In this article we will highlight some of the key things you need to know about studying abroad in Japan.
+In this article we’ll highlight some of the key things you need to know about studying abroad in Japan.

 How do I find the right school?

 Choosing the right school for you is the first thing that our student coordinators will think about.
 Finding the right study intensity, friendly environment, location and student support will all play into choosing the right language school for you.